 The Room: a Double Queen

 We presented a credit card and were signed in at the front desk.
 We were given room #205, which was a Deluxe Room with a Queen bed.
-The room had a minimialist look to it, which I actually didn’t mind the look; it was a little different than the usual hotel room stay.
+The room had a minimalist look to it.
+I didn’t actually didn’t mind the look; it was a little different than the usual hotel room stay.

 The room was nicely appointed.
 It had a mini bar, DVD player and even a Bang and Olufsen stereo.
 The room was a bit compact; compact enough that there wasn’t enough room to have a lounging chair or sofa.